Physical object: In common usage

 The material in an object may change over time.
 For example, a rock may wear away or have pieces broken off it.
 The object will be regarded as the same object after the addition or removal of material, if the system may be more simply described with the continued existence of the object, than in any other way.
 The addition or removal of material may discontinuously change the boundary of the object.
 The continuation of the object's identity is then based on the description of the system by continued identity being simpler than without continued identity.

-For example, a particular car might have all its wheels changed, and still be regarded as the same car.
+For example, a particular car might have all its wheels changed and still be regarded as the same car.

 The identity of an object may not split.
 If an object is broken into two pieces at most one of the pieces has the same identity.
 An object's identity may also be destroyed if the simplest description of the system at a point in time changes from identifying the object to not identifying it.
 Also an object's identity is created at the first point in time that the simplest model of the system consistent with perception identifies it.

 An object may be composed of components.
 A component is an object completely within the boundary of a containing object.

+A living thing may be an object, and is distinguished from non-living things by the designation of the latter as inanimate objects.
+Inanimate objects generally lack the capacity or desire to undertake actions, although humans in some cultures may tend to attribute such characteristics to non-living things.

+In physics

 Classical mechanics

-In classical mechanics a physical body is collection of matter having properties including mass, velocity, momentum and energy.
+In classical mechanics a physical body is a collection of matter having properties including mass, velocity, momentum and energy.
 The matter exists in a volume of three-dimensional space.
 This space is its extension.

 Interactions between objects are partly described by orientation and external shape.

-In continuum mechanics an object may be described as a collection of sub objects, down to an infinitesimal division, which interact with each other by forces that may be described internally by pressure and mechanical stress.
+In continuum mechanics an object may be described as a collection of sub-objects, down to an infinitesimal division, which interact with each other by forces that may be described internally by pressure and mechanical stress.